proxylist-to/proxy-list/README.md

 # ProxyList.to Proxy List
-Automatically updated list of proxies from [https://proxylist.to/](https://proxylist.to/?ref=github_list) For a longer list, visit the Website and download it for free there.
+A list of free proxies automatically updated by [https://proxylist.to/](https://proxylist.to/?ref=github_list) For a longer list, visit the Website and download it for free there.